 Step 2: Create a list of potential comparison companies based on factors like size, market share, products offered, target audience, etc.

-Step 3: Validate your choices by discussing with internal experts or consulting external resources.
+Step 3: Validate your choices by discussing them with internal experts or consulting external resources.

 3. Gather Data Systematically